Raffles Cup

-The Raffles Cup is a Thoroughbred horse race held annually in the first week of November at Kranji Racecourse in Singapore.
-Contested on turf over a left-handed course, the domestic Group One race is run over a distance 1800 metres (1.12 miles / 9 furlongs) and is open to horses age three and older.
+The Raffles Cup was a Thoroughbred horse race held annually at Kranji Racecourse in Singapore.
+Contested on turf over a left-handed course, the domestic Group One race was open to horses age three and older.

 The Raffles Cup was inaugurated in 1991 at the Bukit Timah Race Course and raced there through 1999 when the track was closed to be replaced by the new Kranji Racecourse.

-It was raced at 1600 metres from 1991 through 2000 then in 2001 it was changed to its present distance of 1800 metres.
+It has been raced over a distance of: